 You’re reading this because you’re feeling the pain in your hip and wondering whether you need surgery.
 Or maybe you’ve already decided to go for it and you wonder what you’ve gotten yourself into.
-Either way, let us explain a little about the procedure and what you can expect before, during, and after hip surgery.
+Either way, let us explain a little about the procedure and what you can expect before, during, and after.

 Signs that it’s time for hip replacement surgery

-Hip replacement patients often notice three main signs:
+Hip replacement patients often experience three main signs:

 - Pain in the hip area (or deep groin)

 If you’re experiencing any of those—or all three—it’s time to have the conversation with your doctor.
 It’s hard physically and mentally to live with those limitations and often, a hip replacement will improve the quality of your life.
 Osteoarthritis is the most common reason and it causes the cartilage to deteriorate, leading to bone-on-bone contact.
 Ouch!

 Total Hip Arthroplasty (THA)—more commonly known as hip replacement surgery—is one of the most successful orthopaedic procedures performed today.
 That said, there are risks involved with any surgery, including infection, anesthetic reaction, and blood clots.
 After a hip replacement, there’s a risk of dislocation in the first few months after surgery as your tissues and muscles heal.

 Now that we’re done scaring you, let’s talk about what you can do to prepare for surgery.